yash68/addfriend/README.md

 # addfriend
-Add friend model, in which a user can add another users as friend
+Recursive add friend model, in which a user can add another users as friend